Secure Greater Funding for a Better Treatments and Programs as well as a Cure

 - Advocate to the Florida Legislature and the Governor the importance of epilepsy funding and the need for funding increases for Floridians with epilepsy.

 - EFOF will work with the national Epilepsy Foundation in Congress and the White House to support a strong fiscal environment that provides a safety net of programs for people with epilepsy and related conditions.
-Our top priority programs for funding increases are:

 Improve Access to Medical Care, Medications and Treatment